EVENT IN THE HATCHERY

 The weather has suddenly become full-blown beautiful diamond days summer.

 Butterflies everywhere.
 At least they are still in abundance.
+Maybe because there are fewer birds to eat them!

 I will try not to think of these things and return to fractalising to divert my mind in the creation of useless ephemeral images that are total self indulgence so I can post them on DA & Flickr & have 3 or 4 Commenters say cool or WOW or some such ego booster.